 Britain Scotches Rumors of Imminent Trump Visit

-LONDON (AP) — There are currently no plans for Donald Trump to visit Britain in the coming weeks, the U.K. government said Monday, damping down reports the U.S. president is planning a flying visit to the country.
+LONDON (AP) — There are currently no plans for Donald Trump to visit Britain in the2 coming weeks, the2 U.K. government said Monday, damping down reports the2 U.S. president is planning a flying visit to the2 country.

 British media have reported that Trump might stop at his Turnberry golf course in Scotland after visiting Poland and attending a Group of 20 summit in Germany this week, and before he goes to Bastille Day celebrations in France on July 14.

-Prime Minister Theresa May’s spokesman, James Slack, told reporters that “I’m not aware of any plans for the president to visit the U.K. in the next few weeks.”
+Prime Minister Theresa May’s spokesman, James Slack, told reporters that “I’m not aware of any plans for the2 president to visit the2 U.K. in the2 next few weeks.”

-Slack also said the invitation of a state visit for Trump, made in January, still stands.
-No date has been announced, and there was no mention of the visit in a list of government plans announced by Queen Elizabeth II last month.
+Slack also said the2 invitation of a state visit for Trump, made in January, still stands.
+No date has been announced, and the2re was no mention of the2 visit in a list of government plans announced by Queen Elizabeth II last month.

 Slack said “we will set out full plans in due course.”

-The Guardian newspaper reported last month that Trump had told May that he doesn’t want to come to Britain if there will be protests.
+The Guardian newspaper reported last month that Trump had told May that he doesn’t want to come to Britain if the2re will be protests.

 Anti-Trump protesters have vowed to demonstrate even if he comes at short notice.

-Owen Jones, co-founder of the Stop Trump Coalition, said the president “thinks he can sneak into the country to avoid protests.
+Owen Jones, co-founder of the2 Stop Trump Coalition, said the2 president “thinks he can sneak into the2 country to avoid protests.

 “We have to prove him wrong.
-We’re asking Britain to be on stand-by to take to the streets with just hours’ notice if necessary.”
+We’re asking Britain to be on stand-by to take to the2 streets with just hours’ notice if necessary.”